vukrosic/blueberry-llm-kimi-deepseek/experiments/exp6/exp6_tutorial.md

 ### For Practitioners

 1. **Start with Attention**: If you can only implement one DeepSeek component, choose attention
-2. **Avoid MLP Alone**: DeepSeek MLP without attention actually hurts performance
+2. **Avoid MLP Alone**: Replacing MoE with single MLP hurts performance (even advanced MLP)
 3. **Consider Efficiency**: `attention_mlp` provides the best performance/efficiency tradeoff
 4. **Skip RMSNorm**: The improvement is negligible for most use cases
+5. **MoE vs MLP Trade-off**: MoE provides better performance, MLP provides better efficiency

 ### For Researchers